sdimitris/Earth-movers-distance-on-mnist-data/README.md

 ##
 Because the data is very heavy and the execution time is very long , this script performs only 5 queries over 100 images( train data set).
-Αlso, this script finds the 10 nearest neighbors of the query  and calculates the accuracy comparing the train/query labels.
+Αlso, this script finds the 10 nearest neighbors of each query  and calculates the accuracy comparing the train/query labels.

 You need to download the pulp,numpy libraries and the mnist data to run the script.
 # Execution instrtuction